Mimi's Organic Eats » Recipes » Cookies

 - In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, and orange flavor and mix on low until combined and there are no chunks of butter.

-- Using your hands form a large log out of the cookie dough and flatten slightly so it’s about 1-inch thick, it should be about 12 x 3 inches.
+- Using your hands form the biscotti dough into a large log out of the cookie dough and flatten slightly so it’s about 1-inch thick, it should be about 12 x 3 inches.
 Sprinkle the 2 tablespoons of cane sugar on top of the log.

 - Melt the white chocolate and coconut oil, either using a double boiler, or in a microwave safe bowl doing 30 second intervals and stirring between each one to prevent burning.